If I'm under 18 who can make me answer questions?

 "I Don't Consent to a Search"

-1. Your Safety - When being pulled over by a police officer pull over to a safe place, turn off your ignition, stay in your vehicle and keep your hands on the steering wheel.
+1. Your Safety - When being pulled over by the police pull over to a safe place, turn off your ignition, stay in your vehicle and keep your hands on the steering wheel.
+Try to stay calm and in control.
 At night turn on the interior light.
-Keep your license, registration and proof of insurance close by like in your "sun visor."
-Roll down your window enough to slide your cards through to the officer.
-Video record the encounter if possible.
-If you do get out of your vehicle take your license, insurance and video recorder with you if possible.
-Close and lock your door.
+Keep your license, registration and proof of insurance close by maybe in your "sun visor."
+If you're told to get out of your vehicle take your keys, license and insurance with you.
+Close and lock your car door when you get out.

 When Can a Police Officer Ask For Your Name or I.D.?